 We’re so excited for you to join us at CIRA college.
 We are lucky to be able to welcome you to in-person classes at CIRA college due to our COVID-19 safety plan, but there are some steps you’ll need to take while travelling.
 Here’s all the updated information you need to know to travel and resources for you to find out more!

-These are rules that have been implemented for a while now, but in case you wanted a refresher.
+These rules have been implemented for a while now, but in case you wanted a refresher.

-- You must have no symptoms and present a negative COVID-19 test to your airline prior to boarding.
-As an international student, you will need your Letter of Acceptance to CIRA
+You must have no symptoms and present a negative COVID-19 test to your airline before boarding.
+As an international student, you will need your Letter of Acceptance to CIRA.

-- You must create an quarantine plan for when you arrive.
-This means, you need to be able to stay somewhere for 14 days and have access to your necessities without leaving.
-If you quarantine somewhere where others are living, ensure you are staying in separate rooms, not sharing personal items and limiting interactions.
+You must create a quarantine plan for when you arrive.
+This means you need to stay somewhere for 14 days and have access to your necessities without leaving.
+If you quarantine somewhere where others live, ensure you remain in separate rooms, not sharing personal items and limiting interactions.
 Many grocery stores offer delivery if you don’t have a person to deliver the necessities!

-- When you arrive in Canada, you will be in quarantine for 14 days.
+You will be in quarantine for 14 days when you arrive in Canada.
 If you’re exposed to another traveller with symptoms, test positive or begin to show symptoms during quarantine, you will have to restart your 14 days.

 As of February 22, 2021, there are some new COVID-19 Travel Restrictions in Canada.
 Here’s a short guide for what you need to know.

-- You will need to reserve a minimum 3 night stay in a government authorized hotel at your own expense.
+You will need to reserve a minimum 3-night stay in a government-authorized hotel at your own expense.
 The bookings will become available starting February 18, 2021.
 If your test results for COVID-19 are negative, you may go to your place of quarantine for the remainder of the 14 days.
-If you test positive for COVID-19, you will be moved to a government designated facility for the remainder of your 14 days.
+If you test positive for COVID-19, you will be moved to a government-designated facility for the rest of your 14 days.
 A list of hotels will be available soon, as well as exemptions.

 These measures are in place to ensure the safety of everyone.
-There are some serious consequences if you don’t follow the restrictions.
+There are some severe consequences if you don’t follow the restrictions.

-- If you cause the death or harm to another by breaking your quarantine, you could face up to $1,000,000 CAD in fines or imprisonment of up to 3 years
+If you cause death or harm to another by breaking your quarantine, you could face up to $1,000,000 CAD in fines or imprisonment of up to 3 years.